 Using insights from plant-specific and industry operational experience to add SSCs into the inspection sample.

 Frequently used risk insights that are normally available for inspection planning can be obtained from Individual Plant Examinations (IPEs).
-If available, it is preferable to use an updated plant-specific to extract risk insights.
+If available, it is preferable to use an updated plant-specific Probabilistic Risk Assessment (PRA) to extract risk insights.
 The types of information that are normally available from the IPEs include:

 lists of dominant accident sequences and their contribution to core damage frequency (CDF) and large early release frequency (LERF),

-lists of accident initiators, components, systems, and operator actions ranked by importance measures, such as RAW, Birnbaum, (in some PRAs importance measures, such as system importance are not provided because system-level cutsets may not have been determined),
+lists of accident initiators, components, systems, and operator actions ranked by importance measures, such as Risk Achievement Worth (RAW), Risk Reduction Worth (RRW), Birnbaum, Fussell-Vesely (F-V) (in some PRAs importance measures, such as system importance are not provided because system-level cutsets may not have been determined),

 lists of accident sequence cutsets and system level cutsets (can be deleted unless the inspector wants to review the PRA model in detail), and